 Deferred Outflows of Resources and Deferred Inflows of Resources.
 A Deferred Outflow of Resources is a consumption of net position that is applicable to future periods.
 Deferred Inflows of Resources are acquisitions of net position in one period that are applicable to future periods.
 These are distinguished from assets and liabilities in the statement of net position.
-The District recognizes Deferred Outflows and Deferred inflows related to pension liability and Other Post Employment Benefits (OPEB) liability.
+The District recognizes Deferred Outflows and Deferred inflows related to pension liability, asset retirement obligations and other post-employment benefits (OPEB) liability.